anaouse/anaouse.github.io/posts/shixian4/shixian4.md

 vim ~/.bashrc to modify initial command before starting a bash

+truncate -s 0 log.txt make log.txt file size become 0 bytes

 ## duck db monitor 1m kline

 **road map**

 - multithread get kline data(done, use `vector<thread>` to dispatch curl task and use `std::lock_guard<std::mutex> lock(mutex)` which is RAII lock to write the data, and `std::atomic<int>& success_count` to count)
-- dingding info(done, use curl post set specific header)
+- dingtalk info(done, use curl post specific json and header)
+- get symbol volumns over 5000,and get them 10 klines to calculate bollinger band(done, but it seem that useless)
-- get data and multithread calculate it()
+- stdexec get openinterest and store it

 use reference in function variant or it will copy one is time wasting.